-If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, then head over to our Gut Health advice centre.
-For more information on supporting your health as a vegan, visit our vegan advice hub.
+If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, then select Digestion from the Your health menu above.
+For more information on supporting your health as a vegan, select Going vegan from the Your goals menu above.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn’t possible, supplements can help.
 This article isn’t intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.

 1Vighi, G., Marcucci, F., Sensi, L., Di Cara, G. and Frati, F., 2008.
 Allergy and the gastrointestinal system, Clinical & Experimental Immunology,153(s1), pp.3-6.

 2Cantarel, B.L., Lombard, V. and Henrissat, B., 2012.
 Complex carbohydrate utilization by the healthy human microbiome, PloS one7(6), p.e28742.

 3eBlanc, J.G., Milani, C., de Giori, G.S., Sesma, F., Van Sinderen, D. and Ventura, M., 2013.
 Bacteria as vitamin suppliers to their host: a gut microbiota perspective, Current opinion in biotechnology24(2), pp.160-168.

 4Lynch, S.V. and Pedersen, O., 2016.
 The human intestinal microbiome in health and disease, New England Journal of Medicine,375(24), pp.2369-2379.